January 2018 Benghazi bombing

 The January 2018 Benghazi bombing was an attack with two car bombs on the Bayaat al-Radwan mosque in Benghazi, Libya.

 Attack

 The first car bomb exploded outside of the mosque, the second bomb detonated 15 minutes later as firefighters and security forces had responded to the first explosion.

-A total of 41 people died and 80 others were wounded in the attacks.
+41 people died and 80 others were wounded in the attacks.
 According to the Libya Observer, the mosque was attended by security forces; one official was reportedly killed in the bomb attack.
 An Egyptian national was killed.
-The twin explosions shattered the relative calm that had returned to Libya’s second city, scene of more than three years of warfare.
+The twin explosions shattered the relative calm that had returned to Libya’s second city, which had been the scene of more than three years of warfare.

 Responsibility

-No group claimed responsibility for the bombing.
+No group claimed responsibility for the bombings.